Optimal transport from Lebesgue to Poisson: Uniqueness

 for some constants $b_\xi$.
-Moreover, we know that $T_{n+k}^\omega=T_n^\omega$ on $A_n^\omega$ for any $k\in \N$.
-Fix any $\xi_0\in\Xi(\omega)$.
-Then, there is $n\in\N$ such that $\xi_0\in B_n^{'}$.
-Then, $(T_{n+k}^\omega)^{-1}(\xi_0)=(T_{n}^\omega)^{-1}(\xi_0)$ for any $k\in\N$.
+Moreover, we know that $T_{n+k}^\omega =T_n^\omega$ on $A_n^\omega$ for any $k\in\N$.
+Fix any $\xi_0\in \Xi (\omega)$.
+Then there is $n\in\N$ such that $\xi_0\in B_n^{\prime}$.
+Then $(T_{n+k}^\omega)^{-1}(\xi_0)=(T_{n}^\omega)^{-1}(\xi_0)$ for any $k\in \N$.
 Furthermore,

-For fixed $\xi\neq\xi_0$ this equation describes two halfspaces separated by a hyperplane (defined by equality in the equation above).
-The set $S^\omega(\xi_0)$ is then given as the intersection of all these halfspaces defined by $\xi_0$ and $\xi\in\Xi(\omega)\cap B_n^{'}$.
-Hence, it is a convex polytope. \end{proof}
+For fixed $\xi\neq\xi_0$ this equation describes two half-spaces separated by a hyperplane (defined by equality in the equation above).
+The set $S^\omega(\xi_0)$ is then given as the intersection of all these halfspaces defined by $\xi_0$ and $\xi\in\Xi(\omega)\cap B_n^{\prime}$.
+Hence, it is a convex polytope.
+Moreover, the last inequality is exactly the defining equation for a Laguerre tessellation wrt $\supp (\mu^\omega)$ and weights $b_\xi$; see~\cite{lautensack2007}. \end{pf}

-\section{Construction of Optimal Semicouplings}
+\section{Construction of optimal semicouplings}